First 5 Drupal modules to install to make your life easy

 Project page: https://www.drupal.org/project/admin_toolbar

 Okay, this was obvious!
 It was always annoying to go through all those pages to reach the manage field of a content type.
-In Drupal 7, the Administration Menu module came to the rescue but in Drupal 8 and later versions, it's Admin Toolbar that does the job perfectly.
+Admin Toolbar module came to the rescue and does the job perfectly.

 Admin Toolbar module integrates with the core's toolbar module and provides a drop-down menu for easy access to the menu items in the Administration menu.
 Just install it and forget about it.